omarkawach/foss-gis-web-components/samples/react-blogs/README.md

 ![alt text](img/olympics.png)
 ![alt text](img/food.png)

-### Further read: using web components in WordPress
+### Further reading: using web components in WordPress

 WordPress is the leading Content Management System.
 You can also include custom web map components in WordPress, as shown in the [example](https://iadevelopment.wpengine.com/esri-european-developer-summit-berlin-2022-web-components-demo/)